 “He drank heavily in his prime and still enjoys a nightly whiskey or two at 74.
 India’s leader takes painkillers for his knees (which were replaced due to arthritis) and has trouble with his bladder, liver and his one remaining kidney.
 A taste for fried food and fatty sweets plays havoc with his cholesterol.
 He takes a three-hour snooze every afternoon on doctor’s orders and is given to interminable silences, indecipherable ramblings and, not infrequently, falling asleep in meetings.”

-Chandan Mitra, editor of the New Delhi-based newspaper The Pioneer, quickly called Perry’s article supercilious, patronizing, white-supremacist, flippant and crassly ill-mannered.
+Chandan Mitra, editor of the New Delhi-based newspaper The Pioneer, then quickly called Perry’s article supercilious, patronizing, white-supremacist, flippant and crassly ill-mannered.
 He suggested that the article was driven by a motive.
 ‘Vajpayee is far from sick,’ Mitra wrote in a column soon after Perry’s piece was published.
 ‘If anybody is sick it is the tribe of scribes that trots out such disgusting pieces of writing in the name of “investigative journalism.” ‘

 Then, noted journalist P. Sainath retorted: “In Delhi, Time journalist Alex Perry who authored the piece was summoned more than once to the Foreigners Regional Registration Office.
 To explain, among other things, how he came to hold more than one British passport.
 In all, a show of pettiness and petulance not seen in decades.
 There was, of course, the government spokesperson insisting that not an iota of harassment was involved.
 As also the ritual burning of copies of the magazine by BJP mobs across the country.
 And inevitably, yards of editorials and globules of television time discussing everything from Vajpayee’s kidneys to how he came to be such a kneeless wonder.”